SolidWallOfCode/txn_box/doc/user/DirectiveReference.en.rst

    Set the host in the URL for the proxy request to :arg:`value`.
 This has no effect on the port nor on the ``Host`` field.

+.. directive:: proxy-req-port
+   :value: integer

+   Set the port for the request.
+This updates the URL and ``Host`` field as needed.
+This has no effect on the host.

+.. directive:: proxy-req-url-port
+   :value: integer

+   Set the port in the user agent request to :arg:`value`.
+This has no effect on the host in the URL nor the ``Host`` field.

+.. directive:: proxy-req-loc
+   :value: string, tuple

+   Set the location for the request.
+This is the host and optional port specifier as a single string or as a tuple of a string (the host) and an integer (the port).

+.. directive:: proxy-req-url-loc
+   :value: string, tuple

+   Set the location for the URL.
+This is the host and optional port specifier as a single string or as a tuple of a string (the host) and an integer (the port).

 .. directive:: proxy-req-query
    :value: string

    Sets the query string for the proxy request.

+.. directive:: proxy-req-fragment
+   :value: string

+   Set the fragment of the URL.
+If :arg:`string` is empty or ``NULL`` the fragment is removed.

 .. directive:: proxy-req-field
    :arg: name